The worst IT invention ever

 Debugging should be possible again

 A big part of the problem with debugging applications nowadays is that you have search all over the place to what libraries are interacting how in the application.
-It is not helped that some programming languages do not follow the convention that lib that contains a module does not have the same name as the module itself, which leads to endless recursive grep’ing through whole filesystem trees jusr to find a module.
+It is not helped that some programming languages do not follow the convention that lib that contains a module does not have the same name as the module itself, which leads to endless recursive grep’ing through whole filesystem trees just to find a module.

 Behavior should be predictable and consistent